qoherent/ria-hub-docs/docs/content/.Administration/mail-templates.md

 A default subject is used if the subject template fails, and whatever was rendered successfully from the _mail body_ is used, disregarding the rest.

-Please check [Gitea's logs](administration/logging-config.md) for error messages in case of trouble.
+Please check [RIA Hub's logs](administration/logging-config.md) for error messages in case of trouble.

 ## Example